 Lack of equal and diverse representation in our Local Government is a democratic deficit that demands targeted action to overcome.
 The Programme for Government – Our Shared Future identified a need for greater diversity and gender equality in local government, in particular that a more sustained effort is required to increase the representation of women in local government.

 With support from the Department of Housing, Local Government and Heritage, efforts to increase women’s representation in Ireland is ongoing.
 This includes measures such as the launch of NWC’s ‘Toolkit for Local Authorities on making Local Government Family Friendly’ and the work of groups such as Women for Election, who are calling for 1,000 women to be supported to run in 2024 and who provide dedicated training for women interested in becoming candidates.
-See Her Elected have a specific rural focus provide trainings for women candidates, and have published the See Her Elected Guide to Running in the 2024.
+See Her Elected have a specific rural focus, provide trainings for women candidates, and have published the See Her Elected Guide to Running in the 2024.

 There is also increasing international effort to improve and sustain women’s representation.
 For example, the EU Strategy for Gender Equality has specifically called for improvements in the balance between women and men at all levels of politics.
 The Commission calls on all member states to “develop and implement strategies to increase the number of women in decision making positions in politics and policy-making.[3]